 This is a basic principle requiring that students take credit only for ideas and efforts that are their own.
 Academic dishonesty violates that principle and undermines the bonds of trust and cooperation among members of the university community.
-Penalties and procedures that are applicable when academic misconduct or dishonesty occurs are provided in the SPEA Student Honor Code (http://www.indiana.edu/~spea/career_services/ about us/student-code-of-conduct/SPEA%20Student %20Honor%20Code.shtml), and the Code of Student Rights, Responsibilities, and Conduct.
+Penalties and procedures that are applicable when academic misconduct or dishonesty occurs are provided in the SPEA Student Honor Code, and the Code of Student Rights, Responsibilities, and Conduct.
 The policy on academic dishonesty is also published each semester in the Bloomington Enrollment and Student Academic Information Handbook.
 Indianapolis publishes its policies in the Undergraduate Student Handbook, which is distributed annually to incoming students, and in the Syllabus Addendum, which is distributed to all students each semester.